 This may feel like an obvious progression to people well established in the trade, but back in May it felt unattainable to me.
 Not only has the ILAB mentorship programme been very informative, as Tom has generously shared his time with me and answered all my many questions, it has also given me a confidence in my own abilities and sense of place within the trade that was somewhat lacking before.

-Testimonial from mentee Patrick Olson who worked for 2 years with US bookseller Stuart Bennett sent the following feedback and encourages others to join the programme (June 2020)
+US - based bookseller Patrick Olson worked for two years with US bookseller Stuart Bennett and sent the following feedback to ILAB, encouraging others to join the programme (June 2020):

 "Going into business for myself has been one of the most rewarding, exciting, and terrifying things I've ever done.
 The book trade has been overwhelmingly supportive as a whole.
 Countless booksellers have offered to lend their time and expertise, and to answer any questions I might have.
 Not wishing to impose on anyone's limited time, however, knowing that I had a designated mentor available to answer any questions was a tremendous comfort.
 When one works alone and is unsure of the path forward, the encouragement and validation of a veteran bookseller is of inestimable value -- in challenging times, the difference between hope and despair.
 Beyond simple encouragement, Stuart provided numerous practical, profitable tips -- some of which have spared me much wasted time and money.
 And when I felt content to limit myself to online and catalog sales, his encouragement to try out book fairs exposed me to an audience I had been missing.
 In short, I cannot overstate my enthusiasm for the ILAB Mentoring Program.
 I'm extremely grateful for the opportunity, and heartened to know that Stuart and I will remain in touch going forward."